anoobbacker/storsimpledevicemgmttools/README.md

 # StorSimple Device Management Tools
-This project will contain scripts and other tools which can be leveraged for automating StorSimple device management.
+This project will contain samples scripts which can be leveraged for automating StorSimple device management.

 ## Run Azure PowerShell script
 The script used in this example lists all the jobs on a StorSimple device.
 This includes the jobs that succeeded, failed, or are in progress.
 Perform the following steps to download and run the script.